agile-data-engine/ade-file-notifier-reference/cloud_resources/azure/terraform/modules/network/README.md

 ## About

-Module for creating a virtual network, subnet, network security group, NAT gateway and public ip for the notifier Function App.
+Module for creating a virtual network, network security group, NAT gateway and public ip for the notifier Function App.

 ## Requirements